curl/curl/docs/cmdline-opts/config.md

 between the option and its parameter.

-If the parameter contains whitespace or starts with a colon (:) or equals sign (=), it must be specified enclosed within double quotes (").
-Within double quotes the following escape sequences are available: \\, \", \t, \n, \r and
+If the parameter contains whitespace or starts with a colon (:) or equals sign (=), it must be specified enclosed within double quotes ("like this").
+Within double quotes the following escape sequences are available: \\, \", \t, \n, \r and \v.
-\v.
 A backslash preceding any other letter is ignored.

 If the first non-blank column of a config line is a '#' character, that line is treated as a comment.